zerotier/ZeroTierOne/netconf-service/redis-schema.md

 - R creationTime: :: timestamp of account creation
 - M displayName :: usually First Last, defaults to e-mail address for 'local' auth and whatever the OpenID API says for third party auth such as Google.
 - M defaultCard :: ID of default credit card (actual card objects are stored by Stripe, not in this database)
+- M ui :: arbitrary field that can be used by the UI to store stuff
 - R stripeCustomerId :: customer ID for Stripe credit card service if the user has cards on file (we don't store cards, we let Stripe do that)

 ## Networks